byterubpay/byterub-site/_posts/2016-05-22-logs-for-the-kovri-dev-meeting-held-on-2016-05-22.md

 **\<fluffypony>** in fact, if I say in fact again I'll summon the in-fact-bot
 **\<meeting-bot> [anonimal]** Ok, ideas for content?
 I can blabber but ideas are welcome.
 **\<meeting-bot> [anonimal]** ping in-fact-bot
 **\<xmrpromotions>** Any thoughts on creating a stackexchange proposal for I2P?
-Tor has a page now https://area51.stackexchange.com/proposals/56447/tor and we should be able to reach the commitment stage quickly with the same supporters behind the Monero proposal?
+Tor has a page now https://area51.stackexchange.com/proposals/56447/tor and we should be able to reach the commitment stage quickly with the same supporters behind the ByteRub proposal?
 **\<fluffypony>** xmrpromotions: we'd have to run it past zzz, at the very least
 **\<meeting-bot> [fluffypony]** zzz ^^
 **\<xmrpromotions>** sorry for off topic idea.
 I can table it for later if appropriate